vbhanu164-a11y/xai-diabetes-prediction/README.md

 ## Repository Contents
 * `diabetes.csv`: The benchmark dataset used for training and evaluation.
-* `xai_code.py` (or `.ipynb`): The main script containing data preprocessing, model training (Logistic Regression, Random Forest, XGBoost), and XAI visualization generation.
+* `XAI_Using_SHAP_Diabetes.ipynb`: The main script containing data preprocessing, model training (Logistic Regression, Random Forest, XGBoost), and XAI visualization generation.

 ## Results
 The XGBoost model achieved an AUC of 0.79.
 The code successfully generates: